Frequently asked questions on UPTE’s unfair labor practice strike at UC

 • Your boss is allowed to ask you if you will strike, but they cannot intimidate you, retaliate against you, or ask you why you are planning to strike.
 You should respond: “Yes, I am striking with my coworkers.
 Will you support me?”

 • UPTE workers are already experiencing a crisis in workload and short staffing.
-We are going on strike to force the University to stop their bad faith bargaining and address the staffing crisis now.
-You may be asked to reschedule your work in advance of the strike, but ultimately, it’s the University’s responsibility to cover your work while you are out.
+We are going on strike to force the University to stop its bad-faith bargaining and address the staffing crisis.
+You may be asked to reschedule your work before the strike, but ultimately, it’s the University’s responsibility to cover your work while you are out.
 Do not work while on strike unless ordered by the State of California’s Public Employment Relations Board (PERB) for urgent patient care.

 Being an active member of University Professional and Technical Employees CWA Local 9119 (UPTE CWA 9119) demonstrates to the administration and your coworkers that you support our efforts to make the University of California a better place to work for us all.
 By working together towards common goals, we win things like improved compensation, better working conditions, and more.